 How Much Does a Home Elevator Cost?

-The price range listed above, however, does not include architectural costs, or the renovations to your home that are required to accommodate your new elevator.
+The price range listed above, however, does not include architectural costs, or the renovations to your home, such as construction, that are required to accommodate your new elevator.
 We have excellent relationships with many building contractors and architects to help your project go smoothly and on time.

 In the meantime, we listed the factors that have an effect on the cost of a home elevator, so that you understand what you will be paying for if you decided it's the right solution for you and your family.

 Types of Home Elevators: